 - Preheat the oven to 400 degrees Fahrenheit.

-- Clean and half your brussel sprouts.
+- Clean and half your brussels sprouts.
 Chop the beets and apples into bite size pieces.
 I used pre-cooked beets in this recipe to make it super easy!

-- On a baking sheet lined with parchment paper or a silicone baking mat, roast the brussel sprout halves in 2 tbsp oil for 30 minutes or until crispy.
+- On a baking sheet lined with parchment paper or a silicone baking mat, roast the brussels sprout halves in 2 tablespoons oil for 30 minutes or until crispy.

-- In a large casserole dish, roast the beets and apple in 2 tbsp oil for 20 minutes or until the apples are soft.
+- In a 9x13 casserole dish, roast the beets and apple in 2 tablespoons oil for 20 minutes or until the apples are soft.

 - Once it is a dark amber color and sweet smelling, add in yellow mustard and tapioca starch.
 Simmer for another 15 minutes, whisking frequently.